autismbot2000/autismbot2000/shadow.md

 I gladly accept friend requests and interaction.

 ## BOUNDARIES
+Don't act like you know me if we share a source.
+Take me out to dinner first.

-DO NOT attempt to roleplay with me.
+Do not attempt to roleplay with me.
 You will be promptly blocked if you do.

 C + H is alright, please ask first.

+## DNI
+Proshippers and loli/shotacons.
+Full stop.

+Paraphiles.
+I don't care if you're "anti-contact", get the fuck away from me.

+T.R.A.S.H.
+(Transphobes/TERFS, racists, ableists, sexists, homophobes.)

+Endogenic/willogenic "systems."
+Don't fucking talk to me.
+Ever.

+Doubles are free to interact with me, I might get mildly irritated if it's out of nowhere, however.